Magic is applied mathematics. The many-angled ones live at the bottom of the Mandelbrot set. Demonology is right after debugging in the dictionary.

 Disaster Dominoes: Bob notes early in Memorandum that no disaster is a single event; instead, they're the result of a whole chain of small missteps that all add up in a spectacularly wrong fashion.
 This comes back as a Brick Jokewhen Iris and the rest of the Brotherhood of the Black Pharoah try to sacrifice him to summon up the Eater of Souls.
 Unfortunately for them, they've made a chain of missteps and misunderstandings: nothing disastrous individually, but in toto...

 Eagleland: Um...is there a type three?
 Because while the Laundry and their European counterparts aren't exactlythat good, they're about as nice as an organization can be in a world where Lovecraft Was Right.
-The Laundry's American counterpart, the Black Chamber, on the other hand, is basically outright evil, as are most other Americans in the story.
+The Laundry's American counterpart, the Black Chamber, on the other hand, is basically outright evil, as are most other Americans who turn up as characters in the series.
 Basically the Supreme Court in the land of the free has taken What Measure Is a Non-Human? to its most extreme conclusion, by declaring that the Constitution only applies to humans, and only pure humans at that.
-The Black Chamber loves taking the "human" out of "human intelligence", using lots of golems, zombies, Deep Ones, and the like, all of whom are said to have had no choice in becoming disposable tools for the organization.
+The Black Chamber, officially the Operational Phenomenology Agency and once memorably described by Bob as "not so much our sister agency as our psycho ex-girlfriend turned bunny boiler", loves taking the "human" out of "human intelligence", using lots of golems, zombies, Deep Ones, and the like, all of whom are said to have had no choice in becoming disposable tools for the organization.
 And the handlers of the various creatures are just brutal.
 Their handlers ARE human, but are apparently enchanted and geassed up to the eyeballs so hard that they don't have even the minor freedom that the nonhuman grunts have.
 The only difference is that the nonhuman grunts are conscripts, and the handlers are (implied to be) volunteers.
 As demonstrated in The Apocalypse Codex, even death doesn't end employment with the Black Chamber.
 And not in a Residual Human Resources sense either.
+Indeed, they're proud of this; their motto is "Death is no escape."
 Admittedly, the same scene demonstrates what happens to those who break their oath to The Laundry, and it's not pretty.

 Enemy Mine: The Black Chamber is, as discussed above, downright evil.
 They're still responsible for keeping Eldritch Abominations from getting into the world (probably), though, so they have cooperated with The Laundry now and then.